Amani5576/SHA-1-cryptography/README.md

 However if `p_len = 10` and `char_s = list of all lowercase alphabets`

-Max words tested = (10)^26, which takes a much larger amount of time and this is why another alternative is given to the user (see Random.py)
+Max words tested = (10)^26, which takes a larger amount of time.
+Asking the user for more specific searches such as guessing length of original message may be used to reduce the umber of words/sentences being tested.
+A better but riskier alternative would is given to the user (see Random.py)

 The file can be run by running ```python ./BruteForce.py``` on any terminal emulator on a computer with Python 3 installed.